I fell in love with Lisbon probably on the day I was born, even though I never got it until I started to travel through the world.

 For me, it’s one of the most amazing views of the city, you can see both the river, the amazing park, and a view of the old city.

 Just across the river is an amazing way to see the entire city.

 One of the most iconic neighborhoods in Lisbon, it’s the house of Mosteiro dos Jeronimos, Centro Cultural de Belém and the famous Pasteis de Belem (Belem custards).

 It has some of the most iconic historic buildings, it was from there that most of the ships from the age of the maritime exploration, and at the same time it has a few of the more recent and modern museums in the country, having in the Centro Cultural de Belem some amazing exhibitions from time to time.

 5 — Baixa

 The downtown is always one of the more interesting places to go, it’s possible to have next to each other some very old buildings with very traditional shops and just around the corner some of the more modern shops in the country, it also has some of those where we can find the old traditional things updated to a more modern use.

-Now we have also some traditional restaurants that are upgrading the traditional Portuguese food to something more modern and “restauranty” right next to some old and traditional restaurants.
+Now we have also some traditional restaurants that are upgrading the traditional Portuguese food to something more modern and “foody” right next to some old and traditional restaurants.

-In the downtown you can see one of the oldest examples of thought architecture, Lisbon was alsmost destroyed by an awful earthquake in 1755 in which all of these area was completely destroyed, it was then rebuilt with larger streets, and with the available technology at the time to prevent another disaster to happen.
+In the downtown you can see one of the oldest examples of thought architecture, Lisbon was almost destroyed by an awful earthquake in 1755 in which all of these areas were completely destroyed, it was then rebuilt with larger streets, and with the available technology at the time to prevent another disaster to happen.

-But there is so many other places to go …..
+But there are so many other places to go …..